eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 #### Inlining

-Sometimes it may not be possible to add the `.vscode/extensions.json` or the `.che/che-theia-plugins.yaml` files inside the repository.
+Sometimes it may not be possible to include the files `.vscode/extensions.json` or the `.che/che-theia-plugins.yaml` in the git repository.

 Inlining the content of these files in the `devfile.yaml` file is somehow possible using the following syntax of the Devfile:
 ```yaml